Anchorage Municipality Court Records

 Small Claims

-Small claims cases (up to $10,000) are heard in the Anchorage District Court.
-The process is designed for self-represented litigants, and the Alaska Court System provides downloadable small claims forms on its website.
-Small claims filings, judgments, and case dispositions appear on CourtView alongside other civil cases.
+Small claims cases up to $10,000 are heard in the Anchorage District Court.
+The process is designed with self-represented litigants in mind, and the Alaska Court System offers downloadable small claims forms on its website.
+Filings, judgments, and case dispositions in small claims matters appear on CourtView alongside other civil cases.

 Requesting Civil Records